 For everyone's safety, the office needs to know the individual assigned to each locker.
 Students will inform the office of their locker number and lock combination.
 If an inaccurate combination is left, the lock may be removed by administration.
-Administration will not reimburse students for locks that have been removed if students have failed to provide accurate information.
+Administration will not reimburse students for locks that have been removed if students have failed to provide accurate infomation.

-Students will not write graffiti on or in lockers.
 Locker damage is associated with vandalism consequences.